Another interesting thing about the

 the land.
 It is also a mystery if he became an animate being after or before

 the cloud he started as made the transition into snow.
-Another interesting

 feature of the snow is that it packs incredibly quickly.
 For example, when